Best Invoicing Software for Freelancers: 13 Tools Ranked for 2026

 - Online payments through Stripe and PayPal with automatic reconciliation

-- Multi-currency support with automatic exchange rate calculations
+- Multi-currency support with automatic exchange-rate calculations and per-client default currencies

 - Financial reports including revenue dashboards, profit/loss, invoice aging, and tax summaries